 The overnight rain had stopped by about 6:45 am and the skies cleared during the next few hours.
 After a slow and filling breakfast, we prepared to go out; on today's agenda was Varenna old town and Villa Monastero, the botanical gardens.
-We retraced our steps from yesterday evening along and reached a small area with shops - either restaurants or craft shops.
+We retraced our steps from yesterday evening along the promenade and reached a small area with shops - either restaurants or craft shops.
 Instead of turning back as I did yesterday evening, we continued on through a series of cobbled alleys.
 Although we seemed to be walking forever, I was sure that we were very close to the villa.
 I also discovered that we were walking parallel to the main road in the 'city centre' of Varenna.
 Instead of carrying on walking along the cobbled alleys parallel to the lake, we took a left turn and walked up an alleyway that led us to the main road.

 The sign 'The botanical gardens' was almost in front of us, but a little research from this morning revealed that this was a false flag operation: these botanical gardens actually belong to a hotel.
 I quote The hotel has a sign on the street indicating ‘villa botanical gardens’.
 If you are walking to Villa Monastero from the Varenna town center, you will pass here first.
 Some people don’t realize that this is another villa and another garden and walk inside, pay a hefty fee, and are then disappointed that the garden wasn’t as nice as they expected.
 So we walked on another 100m and the entrance to Villa Monastero was in front of us; entrance fee was 7€ each.
 Most of the gardens was very interesting, especially to gardeners like my wife.
 There were many varieties of palm and cypress trees on view, as well as small seasonal plants that add colour and fill in the space.